Frequently asked questions

 The contribution year is based on the calendar year - regardless of when a member joins or leaves.
 It is not invoiced pro rata temporis because SRO PolyReg has to pay FINMA an annual supervisory fee depending on the number of its members as of 31 December of a calendar year, but irrespective of their size, level of activity and number of dossiers.
 It is therefore appropriate to levy the full fee on members leaving the organisation who were still members on 1 January of the following calendar year, as well as on new members joining during the year.

-The training year is also based on the calendar year.
-Accordingly, each member must send at least one representative to the recurrent annual training course between January and December.
-The initial training must be completed within 6 months of joining the company (see question F.3).
+The training year also follows the calendar year.
+Accordingly, from the first year of membership onwards, each member must send all officers to the annual refresher course between January and December.
+The basic training must, in turn, be completed within six months of joining the organisation (see question F.3).

-The inspection cycle is not based on the calendar year, but is initially timed by the time of admission and then by the time of the last inspection.
-Please note that the inspection period is also not based on the calendar year, but covers the entire period since the last inspection.
-Due to the core supervisory task of SRO PolyReg, the inspection cycle has priority over the fee cycle with regard to answering different questions – especially with regard to inactivity (see question G.2).
+The audit cycle is not based on the calendar year, but is initially determined by the date of admission and subsequently by the date of the last audit.
+It should be noted that the audit period is also not based on the calendar year, but covers the entire period since the last audit.
+Due to the core supervisory role of the SRO PolyReg, the audit cycle takes precedence over the contribution cycle when answering various questions – particularly with regard to inactivity (see question G.2).

 F. Maintenance and termination of the membership

-With immediate effect, you must ensure that you comply with all the association's duties.
-We would like to point out that you are responsible for fulfilling your duties, while it is the task of SRO PolyReg to monitor you, to draw your attention to any breaches of duty and, if necessary, to enforce the fulfilment of duties by imposing sanctions.
+You must ensure, with immediate effect, that you comply with all the association’s obligations.
+Please note that compliance with these obligations is your responsibility, whilst it is the role of the SRO PolyReg to monitor you in this regard, to draw your attention to any breaches of duty where necessary, and to enforce compliance through sanctions if required.

-In addition, it is also your responsibility to exercise the rights to which you are entitled under the Statutes and Regulations and, where applicable, to comply with existing deadlines and timelines.
+Furthermore, it is also your responsibility to exercise the rights to which you are entitled under the Articles of Association and regulations, whilst observing any applicable deadlines and dates (e.g. application for inactive status).

 The duties of the members result from the Statutes and the Regulations of SRO PolyReg.